plancks-cloud/plancks-cloud/README.md

 - Test

-Use a phone or another device no on your network (connected to the public Internet).
+Use a phone or another device not on your network (connected to the public Internet).
 Open the domain in your browser.
+Try the https url as well.

 # Getting Involved